Fundraising: Creating A Page On Facebook

-Social sites are very popular and Facebook is an attractive option to market your fundraiser.
+Social networking sites are popular with individuals, businesses and causes and an attractive option to market your fundraiser.
 If you’ve decided you’re ready to take the plunge, here are the steps to creating a Facebook Page for your non-profit.

 The easiest way to do a Page on Facebook is, first of all, to log out of your personal account.
 Although you will need to use your details later on, it’s easiest to start while logged out.
-Go to Facebook.com (without logging in first) and click on “Create a Page” near the bottom of the page, right below “Sign up”.
-Clicking on the “Create Page Link” will take you to the page where you will choose between creating a Page for a business, creating a community Page to support your cause, or creating a Group.
+Go to “Create a Page” where you can choose between creating a Page for a business, artist, brand, a cause and more.

 Keep in mind that a Facebook Page is not transferable, so make sure that the personal account it is linked to won’t change, or will be accessible by others if necessary.
 That means to not let just anyone set up your Page, but as the head of your organization, it’s best to do it yourself.
 Facebook continuously changes and updates its rules, so make sure you do read all the fine print when crating your Page, or if you give anyone else admin access to it.

 Great!
 That was easy, right?
 Well…yes, and no. You still can’t raise money on your site, at least not directly.
-The best way to do that is go back and add your non-profit as a “Cause” (you can search “Causes” on Facebook, or just go here. ).
-Since “Causes” is a Facebook application or app, you will have give it permission, etc. Once you’re there, fill out the necessary details and click on “Continue”.
+The best way to do that is to use the “Causes” app on Facebook: you can search “Causes” on Facebook, or just go here to get started.
+You will have to log into your Facebook account and give the app permission to access your information.
+(To simply support a cause, start here.)

-Once you’ve created a Cause, you can designate a non-profit to receive the funds that you raise on your website.
-If you are registered with GuideStar, your name should come up when you type it in the box.
-If not, you might consider getting registered with them, because most online fundraising organizations require you to be registered with GuideStar.
+From there you choose if you’d like to start a petition, pledge or fundraiser.
+Click on ‘Fundraise’ and you will be presented with a questionnaire.
+Whichever organization you’re raising funds for has to be registered with GuideStar.
+If you’re already registered with GuideStar, your organization’s name should come up when you type it in the first box on the questionnaire.
+If not, you might consider getting registered with them, because usually any online fundraising websites require you to be registered with GuideStar.

 - give consistent updates about your activities as a non-profit